Pingumaniac/Structure_and_Interpretation_of_Computer_Programs/Chapter 3/The Environment Model of Evaluation/README.md

 with the primitive procedures.
 For example, the idea that + is the symbol for addition is captured by saying that the symbol + is bound in the global environment to the primitive addition procedure.
 (238)"

+## Section 3.2.1 The Rules for Evaluation

+"To evaluate a combination:
+1. Evaluate the subexpressions of the combination.
+2. Apply the value of the operator subexpression to the values of the operand subexpressions.

+Th environment model of evaluation replaces the substitution model in specifying what it means to apply a compound procedure to arguments.
+In the environment model of evaluation, a procedure is always a pair consisting of some code and a pointer to an environment.
+Procedures are created in one way only: by evaluating a λ-expression.
+This produces a procedure whose code is obtained from the text of the λ-expression and whose environment is the environment in which the λ-expression was evaluated to produce the procedure.
+(238)"